-The changes stemming from this law were easily managed through systematic review and adjustment of existing, well-established routines.
 Because response to legislated change is often required, it is useful to examine yet another such mandate.
 A consideration of HIPAA reflects a different dynamic in the organizational process of responding to new requirements.

-Extensive Change via Legislation: HIPAA
+Extensive Change via Legislation: Health Insurance Portability and Accountability Act of 1996

-The Health Insurance Portability and Accountability Act of 1996, known commonly by the acronym HIPAA, crept inconspicuously upon the scene as Public Law Number 104 of the 191st Congress (PL 104-191).
+This act, known commonly by the acronym HIPAA, crept inconspicuously on the scene as Public Law Number 104 of the 191st Congress (PL 104-191).
 When it was a newly passed law, its most visible portion was broadly described by the name of the law, addressing primarily "portability" of employee health insurance.

-The intent of HIPAA was to enable workers to change jobs without fear of losing health care coverage.
+The intent of HIPAA was to enable workers to change jobs without fear of losing healthcare coverage.
 It enabled workers to move from one employer's plan to another's without gaps in coverage and without encountering restrictions based on preexisting conditions.
 It proclaimed that a worker could move from plan to plan without disruption of coverage.

-In 1996, not a great many health care managers concerned themselves with HIPAA.
-Human resources managers became most aware of the new law because it concerned their benefits plans, but the burden of notification was borne mostly by the employers' health insurance carriers so there was little to do other than answering employees' questions.
+In 1996, a great many healthcare managers did not concern themselves with HIPAA.
+Human resources managers became most aware of the new law because it concerned their benefits plans, but the burden of notification was borne mostly by the employers' health insurance carriers, so there was little to do other than answering employees' questions.
 For many managers, the employer had no concerns about HIPAA beyond ensuring health insurance portability.
 But HIPAA's major impact was to come later, and its arrival was a genuine eye-opener for many.
+This law consists of five sections: titles I, II, III, IV, and V.